The fountain of Geneva

 What exactly is the Jet d'Eau?

 Just by itself, the fountain is not worth a day trip.
-It's a wonderful fountain, but it's the combination of the lake promenades, a boat trip, strolling in the parks and in town, plus the fountain that makes it worth visiting this part of Geneva.
+It's the combination of many elements that makes it worth visiting this part of Geneva: the lake promenades, a boat trip and strolling in the parks and in town.

-How to watch the Jet d'Eau to the fullest
+How to get the best views of the Jet d'Eau

 You can walk around the lake in order to watch the fountain from all sides and enjoy the city.
 The map shows the route.
 Here's how to walk:

-The suggested route starts on the Quai du Mont Blanc, where a 300 m long quay stretches out into the lake and offers an up close view of the fountain.
-The Quai du Mont Blanc can be reached on foot from the main rail station in about 15 minutes.
+The suggested route starts on the Quai du Mont Blanc, where a 300 m long quay stretches out into the lake and offers an up-close view of the fountain.
+The Quai du Mont Blanc can be reached on foot from the main rail station in less than 10 minutes.

 Next, follow the Quai du Mont Blanc along the lake until you reach the bridge 'Pont du Mont Blanc'.
 Cross the bridge.